 And, you know, I’m a member training in Spain One day and I thought, Oh, yeah, nobody else was.
 Everybody else had to do much longer.
 So you know, I’m on three wheels they’re on to so off.

-I go out of the city out of the city of Segovia, and like I’m going to going and I think, oh geez, I better turn around and as I turn around, and I’m getting hotter and hotter because it’s Spain, and it’s hot and I get to a point where my feet hurts so badly that every pedal stroke was like stepping on a burning fire knives going through my feet.
+I go out of the city of Segovia, and like I’m going to going and I think, oh geez, I better turn around, and as I turn around, and I’m getting hotter and hotter because it’s Spain, and it’s hot and I get to a point where my feet hurts so badly that every pedal stroke was like stepping on a burning fire knives going through my feet.

 And I thought I’m not going to make it back to the hotel.
 So what do you do find the nearest coffee shop with air conditioning, get off and get in there and have something you know, and sit for half an hour before I go again.
-So, look, and that doesn’t happen all the time.
-Like it doesn’t get that bad all the time.
-But it depends on the diet depends what I’ve been doing in the lead up to that day.
+So, look, that doesn’t happen all the time.
+It doesn’t get that bad all the time.
+But it depends on the diet depends what I’ve been doing in the lead-up to that day.

 And I think it’s really, you know, it’s not something that I’ve just jumped on a bike overnight, and then go out and ride a bouquet.
 It’s not it’s been baby steps 2001 hours in a wheelchair full time.
 So I wasn’t walking, I think could stand up but I wasn’t walking.
 And I had a really good rehab doctor that decided to try Botox, which he was using for cerebral palsy.

-Now here’s eight years, this eight year old kid looking at me going, oh god, you’re old.
+Now here’s eight years, this eight-year-old kid looking at me going, oh god, you’re old.
 Like when are you going to retire?
-And I said, Well, why should i if i I like what I’m doing.
+And I said, Well, why should if i I like what I’m doing?
 And I am and I’m good at what I’m doing and I enjoy it, then I’m going to keep doing it.
 You know, so, you know, the day that I don’t like cycling anymore is the day I’ll try something else.